openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

 The Post-Market Surveillance is carried out as described in the Post-Market Surveillance Plan in the defined interval.

-Ideally, the responsible person continuously collects information on all the categories described below and enters them into our report template.
+The responsible employees continuously collect information from all the categories described below and enter them into the report template.

 At minimum, the following information categories have to be taken into consideration:

- * **Clinical evaluations and PMCF activities:**: Input from our Post-Market Clinical Follow-Up activities.
+ * **Clinical evaluations and PMCF activities:**: Input from Post-Market Clinical Follow-Up activities.
  * **New research and development in the market:** Information regarding similar medical devices and technologies on the market.
  * **Input from recalls and reportable events:** Recalls, incidents and unintended side effects reported by